-West Virginia immediately began to seek the input from those communities impacted by the June 2016 floods along with stakeholder from across the State.
+West Virginia immediately began to seek the input from those communities impacted by the June 2016 floods along with stakeholders from across the State.
 Although a public hearing is not required given the citizen participation waivers provided by HUD for this CDBG-DR allocation, the State held two (2) public meetings to discuss the specific proposed use of the CDBG-DR funds with the public.
 The State sought input from the impacted communities and other stakeholders regarding the housing, infrastructure and economic revitalization unmet needs.
-Notice of public hearings was announced through the impacted communities Long-Term Recovery Committees, posting on the West Virginia Secretary of State website and postings on various social media.
+Notice of public hearings was announced through prominent publication on the West Virginia Department of Commerce website, distribution through the impacted communities Long-Term Recovery Committees, posting on the West Virginia Secretary of State website and postings on various social media.
 All notices were posted in advance of the event.
 Public hearings were held at a time and location convenient to potential and actual beneficiaries.
 West Virginia considered all comments or views of citizens received in writing or orally at the public hearings.